 \paragraph{Number of Bubbles} A solution like \eqref{J bubble resolution} is usually called a $J$-bubble solution.
 If $v_L =0$, then we call it a pure $J$-bubble solution.
 The specific examples of type II blow-up solutions and global nonscattering solutions given above are all one-bubble solutions in dimension 3.
 Solutions with at least two bubbles have been constructed in higher dimensions.
 Please see, for instance, Jendrej \cite{twobubble6d}.

-\paragraph{Other related results} More details about the global behaviour of solutions to (CP1) are known if the energy $E$ is not very large.
+\paragraph{Small energy solutions} More details about the global behaviour of solutions to (CP1) are also known if the energy $E$ is not very large.
 For example, Kenig-Merle \cite{kenig} introduced the compactness-rigidity argument and proved that under the assumption $E(u_0,u_1)<E(W,0)$, the solution either scatters, if $\|u_0\|_{\dot{H}^1} < \|W\|_{\dot{H}^1}$; or blows up in finite time, if $\|u_0\|_{\dot{H}^1}>\|W\|_{\dot{H}^1}$.
 Krieger-Wong \cite{typeIblowup} shows that these blow-up solutions are of type I. The global behaviours of solutions with the threshold energy $E(u_0,u_1) = E(W,0)$ were given in Duyckaerts-Merle \cite{threshold}.
 Dynamics of solutions with an energy slightly greater than the ground state were discussed in Krieger-Nakanishi-Schlag \cite{aboveground1, aboveground2}.
 For a probability result concerning random initial data, please refer to Kenig-Mendelson \cite{randomf}.